vibalcam/ticktick-gcalendar-py/README.md

 ## Features

-It uses the package ticktick-py and google calendar for python to syncronize between Ticktick and Google Calendar.
+It uses the package ticktick-py and google calendar for python to sync between Ticktick and Google Calendar.

-It is set up so the syncronization occurs in the following way:
+It is set up so the sync occurs in the following way:
-- It syncronizes the changes in the selected lists of Ticktick to a specific calendar in Google Calendar
+- It syncs the changes in the selected lists of Ticktick to a specific calendar in Google Calendar
-- It syncronizes the selected calendars in Google Calendar to a specific calendar in Ticktick
+- It syncs the selected calendars in Google Calendar to a specific calendar in Ticktick

 ## Warnings